Package 'iotables'

 data_table

-A use table, Leontief-matrix, Leontief-inverse, a coefficient matrix or other named matrix / vector.
+A use table, coefficient matrix, Leontief matrix, or other named matrix or data frame.

 Value